 In theory, we believe that a spirit or a ghost is made up of energy.
 In order to manifest or appear, they must pull in energy from the environment.
 Because the energy within the environment is made up of heat, them manipulating that means that the area they are drawing the energy from becomes cold.
 People claim when they feel they have been touched, it feels cold.
-An unexplained cold spot in the middle of an otherwise warmish room where there is no source of draft is interpreted to be a spirit trying to appear.
-We carry around data loggers, mel meters and temperature guns in an effort to record these drops in temperature.
+An unexplained cold spot in the middle of an otherwise warmish room where there is no source of the draft is interpreted to be a spirit trying to appear.
+We carry around data loggers, Mel meters, and temperature guns in an effort to record these drops in temperature.
 We are not looking for a drop of only 1 degree.
 We like to see a variation of at least 10 degrees for it to grab our attention.

 What becomes confusing however is when we are physically feeling that an area of a room is significantly colder than the rest, and our equipment doesn’t seem to show that the temperature is different.
 So why do we feel so much colder than what it is?
-This of course is assuming there is not a draft coming in from a window, fireplace or heating vent which should always be eliminated as the first plan of attack.
-Same goes if you ask something to come forward and touch you.
+This of course is assuming there is not a draft coming in from a window, fireplace, or heating vent which should always be eliminated as the first plan of attack.
+The same goes if you ask something to come forward and touch you.
 You are anticipating it and your brain could be making you feel that it is happening through the power of suggestion.
 Other explanations include:

-Laser IR temperature guns and thermal imaging cameras are two of the most popular ways to measure the temperature.
+Laser IR temperature guns and thermal imaging cameras are two of the most popular ways to measure temperature.
 The problem with both of these is that they read the temperature of an object or surface, they don’t measure the air itself.

-When you are using a temp gun for example, you are most likely hitting a wall or the floor because it needs a point to read.
+When you are using a temp gun, for example, you are most likely hitting a wall or the floor because it needs a point to read.
 It will not read the cold pocket of air you are feeling in the middle of the room.

 The same can apply to a thermal imaging camera.
 It reads the heat signature of the objects and surfaces around it.
 Not the air itself.
 It will most likely not show you if there is a pocket of air that is cold, just a cold object or surface.

 Data logging is probably the best way to measure this with any sort of accuracy.
 If you were able to set up a grid of loggers it would more accurately show you where a cold spot is.
 It would also show you if the air was moving or still.
-We underestimate the power of the data logging.
-Taking readings of the atmospheric conditions are really the only way to actually determine if there is a cold pocket of air.
+We underestimate the power of data logging.
+Taking readings of the atmospheric conditions is really the only way to actually determine if there is a cold pocket of air.
 A mel meter can do the job in this instance as well as you are not reading a surface, it is the air surrounding the antenna.
 If I was to see a cold spot on a thermal camera and also have the same picked up by a data logger or mel meter, I must say I would be interested.
-I have in the past picked up a 30 degree drop in temperature from a data logger over the span of 10 seconds.
-Unfortuantely I could not replicate it and there is of course the chance being that it was a cheap data logger from overseas that it may have malfunctioned.
+I have in the past picked up a 30-degree drop in temperature from a data logger over the span of 10 seconds.
+Unfortunately, I could not replicate it and there is, of course, the chance being that it was a cheap data logger from overseas that it may have malfunctioned.
 Especially since the other loggers in the room detected no change.
 We must concede that equipment can malfunction - in particular when a battery is low.
 This is why using multiple devices is essential as the possibility of them all malfunctioning at the same time is little to none.

-One of things I like to talk about a lot is the word 'context'.
+One of the things I like to talk about a lot is the word 'context'.
 If you randomly walk into a room and feel a cold spot with not much else going on, is it paranormal?
 If you have all sorts of other things happening or a series of events leading up to and after a cold spot, it becomes all the more interesting.
-I always like to look at things as whole instead of each individual thing.
+I always like to look at things as a whole instead of each individual thing.
 Once you can eliminate all the things like draft etc and you have a recorded temperature drop as well as other events, you potentially have some pretty interesting on your hands!

 If you do manage to record an anomaly, how do you then interpret this cold spot?
 Is it just a cold pocket of air, or is it a spirit trying to. make itself known?
 Would love to hear your thoughts

-Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!